Realiserad/fish-ai/README.md

 ### Configure the progress indicator

-You can change the progress indicator (the default is ⏳) shown when the plugin is waiting for a response from the LLM.
+You can change the progress indicator (the default is ⏳) shown when the plugin is waiting for a response from the language model.

 To change the default, set the `progress_indicator` option to zero or more characters.